josephthurman/Coursera-Projects/Exploratory Analysis of Emissions Data/readme.md

 This project was an exploratory data analysis of particulate emissions data (called PM2.5) from the EPA.
-The data are available form [this link](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2FNEI_data.zip).
+The data are available from [this link](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2FNEI_data.zip).

 The goal of the analysis was to make plots that answer the following questions: